avengerpenguin/traditionalmead.uk/content/Liqueurs Fisselier/fisselier-hydromelix-salted-caramel-mead.md

 ## Appearance

-Unsurprisingly, this mead has taken the caramel colour form its flavouring.
+Unsurprisingly, this mead has taken the caramel colour from its flavouring.
 It has a deep orange-brown translucency and a nice clarity.